 2. Leading with empathy

 Again, the past year has been difficult for everyone.
-When your managers approach performance conversations this year, remind them to act with empathy and go into these conversations with an open mind.
+When your managers approach performance conversations this year, remind them to act with vulnerability and empathy and go into these conversations with an open mind.
 They should actively listen to their direct report, understand what might be affecting their performance, and work together to create an improvement plan (if needed) together.
 Employees should leave these conversations feeling seen, supported, and valued.

 3. Giving feedback remotely